LucaGomez/Matter_perturbatioNNs/README.md

 # Matter_perturbatioNNs
 In this repository you can find codes to train and load PINNs, implemented to the matter perturbation equation.
 We recommend to read this file and run the examples codes to check that your installation is good, and also to get familiar with the commands.
+We use the library [Neurodiffeq](https://neurodiffeq.readthedocs.io/en/latest/intro.html) to define the NNs and also to perform the training.
+The repository also contains codes to estimate the error of the PINNs solutions without using the numerical solution, thorugh a new method called the $\eta$ method.

 ## Structure
 The codes of this repository are divided in different folders to make the implementation more didactical for the begginers in the PINNs world.
 The folders which you can find here are: examples, LCDM and Modified_gravity.
 A detailed explanation about this folders is below.